Muir baronets

-The Muir Baronetcy, of Deanston in the county of Perth, and of Park Gardens in the city of Glasgow, is a title in the Baronetage of the United Kingdom.
+The Muir baronetcy, of Deanston in the county of Perth, and of Park Gardens in the city of Glasgow, is a title in the Baronetage of the United Kingdom.
 It was created on 20 October 1892 for John Muir, Lord Provost of Glasgow from 1889 to 1892.

-The second Baronet served as High Sheriff of County Waterford in 1919.
-The third Baronet was a deputy lieutenant of Perthshire.
-The fourth baronet did not use his title.
-He died in 2023 and was succeeded by his brother, the presumed fifth Baronet.
+The 2nd Baronet served as High Sheriff of County Waterford in 1919.
+The 3rd Baronet was a deputy lieutenant of Perthshire.

+The 4th Baronet did not use his title.